 Do you know a Highline College alumnus who is making an impact in their community?

 Now is your chance to honor them.

-Other past recipients include Michele Pedicone, a respiratory care and allied health professor in New York, Angela Sheffey-Bogan, a principal at a local elementary school, Ezra Teshome, businessman and global humanitarian and Scott Crueger, an award-winning television photojournalist for KIRO-TV.
-Eligible nominees are former students who attended Highline five or more years ago (prior to the 2017–18 academic year).
+Other past recipients include Michele Pedicone, a respiratory care therapist and allied health professor in New York, Angela Sheffey-Bogan, a principal at a local elementary school, Ed Ramos, accountant and veteran, and Ann Rule, an internationally recognized crime author.
+Eligible nominees are former students who attended Highline five or more years ago (prior to the 2018–19 academic year).

 The college is looking for nominees who have made a significant contribution through community service, noteworthy professional achievement and/or recognized leadership.

 Nominations may be submitted by faculty, staff, students, alumni and friends of Highline.

 Nominees will be asked to submit a resume and personal profile questionnaire for review by a campus selection committee.
 The person selected will be recognized at Highline’s commencement, June 15, 2023.

 Highline College Alumni Relations